 Estimating the impact of a new transit system is complicated by endogenous worker decisions.
 I provide a method for estimating the impact of New York City's ferry service expansion on the local workforce.
 I distill lessons from recent structural models that deal with new transit infrastructure and panel bilateral commuter flow data (Tsivanidis, 2023; Severen, 2023; Dingel and Tintelnot, 2020; Tyndall, 2021).
 I propose a simplified model that has limited data requirements and a parsimonious solution strategy.
 The use of structural estimation models in similar scenarios could provide valuable insight into the impacts of new transit systems.
+Applying the model to NYC's ferry system demonstrates that small but significant labor market improvements can be attributed to the system.

 Detailed commuter flow data is available across the US through the LEHD LODES as well as the Census Transportation Planning Products (CTPP).
-LODES data is now available for 19 years, with annual updates continuing.
+LODES data is now available for 21 years, with annual updates continuing.
 I leverage multiple years of data to estimate route-by-worker-type preference parameters.
 The issue of sparseness in large commuting matrices continues to be a topic of econometric concern in spatial structural estimation of commuting flows.
 I propose a pooling method that greatly reduces matrix sparseness.
 I contribute to the development of empirical methods that leverage longitudinal variation to estimate the total impacts of new transit infrastructure.
 Deriving reasonable parameters of worker preferences for transportation links could also inform future analyses that estimate the impact of hypothetical future transportation systems.
 Recovering a full matrix of commuter preference parameters could allow infrastructure planning to target benefits at particular populations by providing infrastructure on routes they are likely to use.